Advanced-Memory-Analytics/process-exporter/README.md

 # process-exporter
-Experimental exporter for processes running locally.
+Experimental metric exporter for processes running locally.

 ## Running
 Server opens on port 9098 by default.
-Options might be added later to configure this the command line.
-Visit localhost:9098 to see metrics.
+Options might be added later to configure this the via command line.
+Visit localhost:9098/metrics to see metrics.
 You can build an executable or run the server using ```go run cmd/server/main.go``` (assuming you are in the root of the project).

 ## Configure with Prometheus